-The European Commission is co-funding projects run by the European Centre for Press and Media Freedom (ECPMF) and its partners.
-In 2018, the budget earmarked for the co-financing of the projects is EUR 1 000 000.
+The European Commission co-funded projects run by the European Centre for Press and Media Freedom (ECPMF) and its partners.
+In 2018, the budget earmarked for the co-financing of the projects was EUR 1 000 000.

 As a group of five partners, the ECPMF aims to address media freedom violations and help journalists under threat.

-This year’s main task is to support investigative reporters: ECPMF, in partnership with IPI will provide at least 30 grants for investigative cross-border assignments.
-ECPMF offers training in digital self-defence at bespoke workshops to enable journalists to work freely and safely.
+The main task in 2018 was to support investigative reporters: ECPMF, in partnership with IPI provided grants for investigative cross-border assignments.
+ECPMF offered training in digital self-defence at bespoke workshops to enable journalists to work freely and safely.